allenlooplee/DialogUtils/README.md

 }
 ```

-6. How to know if a dialog host is opened or being closed?
+6. How to know if a dialog is opened or being closed?

-You can register `DialogHostMessage` with `WeakReferenceMessenger`'s `Register` method, and then check the `DialogIdentifier` property to see which dialog host is being used.
-To know whether the dialog host is opened or being closed, you can check the `DialogHostEvent` property to see if it's `DialogHostEvent.Opened` or `DialogHostEvent.Closing` respectively.
+You can register `DialogHostMessage` with `WeakReferenceMessenger`'s `Register` method, and then check the `DialogIdentifier` property or the `ViewModelType` property.
+These are actually two dimensions because one dialog host can be used for multiple dialogs and one dialog can be hosted in multiple dialog hosts.
+To know whether the dialog host or a dialog view model is opened or being closed, you can check the `DialogHostEvent` property to see if it's `DialogHostEvent.Opened` or `DialogHostEvent.Closing` respectively.

 ## Thanks